MILWAUKEE RIVER KAYAKING

 Section Notes:Water Levels: Good at almost any level, during low water there are one or two small spots you might scrape

-SECTION 7: BROWN DEER
+BROWN DEER SECTION

 This section offers a fascinating blend of tree-lined parks, wooded stretches, and quiet backyards.
 It’s one of the most accessible ways to experience the Milwaukee River close to the city, with reliable water levels and regular wildlife sightings, from herons and turtles to deer.
 The journey starts just below the Thiensville dam and flows south toward Brown Deer, with a bathroom stop available about two-thirds of the way at Mequon’s River Barn Park.
 A great pick for those wanting a mellow paddle with a mix of natural beauty and neighborhood charm.